-Astrophysicists theorize it and the Native Americans affirm it while the Book of Revelations declares it.
+Astrophysicists theorize it.
+The Native Americans affirm it.
+The Book of Revelations declares it.
 What do these three sources have to do with stars?

 …the relationship between stars and other beings.

-Native American legends have long spoken of the Star People.
-Whether they are more human or some kind of other worldly being, I assume they either came from the stars or perhaps shone like the twinkling wonders.
+Secondly, Native American legends speak of the Star People.
+Were they humans?
+Perhaps they were some kind of other worldly beings?
+Maybe they came from those heavenly bodies?
+Perhaps these beings shone like twinkling wonders?

-The Book of Revelations reveals that Jesus’ words were “I am the bright and morning star.”
+Last of all, the Book of Revelations reveals Jesus’ words, “I am the bright and morning star.”
 We all have our own interpretations.
 Does this mean Jesus is truly a star?
 My dreamy, artistic self wants to take this scripture literally.
 Undeniably, I want to believe this astrophysicists’ theory!
 Similarly then, this Native Americans’ legend must be true as well!

 First publication rights, Lyrical Iowa 2020, 75th Anniversary Edition